You won't get these Down and Dirty TIG Welding Tips from a Textbook

 • 2% thoriated is Red

-• 2% lanthanated is Blue
+• 2% lanthanated is light Blue

 TIG welding Tip #6...Use the smallest tungsten that will get the job done

-.
-Use the smallest tungsten to get the job done. …within reason.
+for the absolute best results, it is best to Use the smallest tungsten to get the job done. …within reason.
 Another way of saying this is don’t just use a 1/8” electrode for everything.

 There are jobs where a 1/8” electrode is great like for welding 3/16” thick aluminum.

 But what if you are welding on the edge of a .030” turbine blade?
 A .040” electrode will be plenty to handle the 15 amps and will give much better starts than even a 1/16” electrode.